 Website: Merimbula Boardwalk

-The Pinnacles in Ben Boyd National Park are a spectacular wonder of nature.
-There is much to see throughout Ben Boyd National Park, from the history of the Davidson Whaling Station to the natural beauty of spots like the Pinnacles.
+The Pinnacles, which is a loop walking track in Beowa National Park, is a spectacular wonder of nature.
+There is much to see throughout Beowa National Park, from the history of the Davidson Whaling Station to the natural beauty of spots like the Pinnacles.
 This is a great way to enjoy nature while getting some exercise for free!

 Getting here is easy.
-Drive along the Haycock Road and follow the signs to the car park.
+Drive along Haycock Road and follow the signs to the car park.
 Take an easy walk to the lovely beach.
 Few people visit this beach; hence, it makes an ideal getaway spot to spend some time or the entire day.
 But be safe as the beach is deserted most of the time.
-Rocks at the end of the beach looks nice and have small water holes.
+The rocks at the end of the beach look nice and have small water holes.
 Seaweed on some of the rocks makes them interesting.
 We saw some dolphins from the beach as well which was a bonus.